IPDSnelting/velcom/README.md

 5. Optionally create a SSH folder containing a private key the backend should use for cloning repositories.
    If you do this *make sure the user ids match!
-Otherwise SSH will not get the permissions it expects!* The default Dockerfiles use a user with UID 1003, adjust this to your needs.
+Otherwise SSH will not get the permissions it expects!*.
+The Dockerfiles provide the build argument `USER_ID` for this.
+You can use it with `docker build -t velcom:latest --build-arg USER_ID=<uid>`.
+The default Makefiles use a user id of 1003, adjust this to your needs.
 6. Start the container